 A brand is a feature/set of features that distinguish one company from another.
-A brand usually comprises name, tagline, logo, brand voice, design, and more.
-A brand also refers to customers' overall experience when interacting with your company — a potential or existing customer, a social media lurker, or mere passer-by.
+A brand usually comprises a name, tagline, logo, brand voice, design, and more.
+A brand refers to customers' overall experience interacting with your company — a potential or existing customer, a social media lurker, or a mere passerby.
 If a customer has a bad experience, as described in this Hub article from 2014, you have a branding problem.

-And an even easier way to formulate what a brand is would be to say that it's a gut feeling, a brand is a person's gut feeling about a product, solution, service or organisation.
-Your brand is your promise, the big idea, and the expectations that live in each customer's mind about a company, their offering or service.
+And an even easier way to formulate what a brand is would be to say that it's a gut feeling; a brand is a person's gut feeling about a product, solution, service or organisation.
+Your brand is your promise, the big idea, and the expectations in each customer's mind about a company, their offering or your service.

 What is branding?

-Branding is the process of to research, develop, and to apply a distinctive feature/set of features to your company so that customers can begin to associate your brand with your offering.
+Branding is the process of researching, developing, and applying a distinctive feature/set of features to your company so that customers can begin associating your brand with your offering.

-Branding is a very iterative process and requires getting in touch with your customers and your company's heart.
+Branding is very iterative and requires getting in touch with your customers and your company's heart.
 Your branding is essential for a variety of reasons.

 Why branding is important